GNNRank: Learning Global Rankings from Pairwise Comparisons via Directed Graph Neural Networks: Introduction

-\textbf{Contributions:} \bb 1) To our best knowledge, this is \emph{the first neural network framework} (specifically GNN) to recover global rankings from pairwise comparisons whereby a direct optimization of the ranking objectives is enabled, without supervision. \bb 2) For jointly solving global ranking and GNN training, we design and introduce an inductive bias as achieved by the proximal gradient steps to our neural network, as unfolded from the Fiedler vector calculation, as an effective way of encoding latent orderings. \bb 3) Our methods empirically attain competitive, and often superior, accuracy compared to SOTA by extensive evaluations, and its cost-effectiveness is especially pronounced when the trained GNN model is transferred to new datasets for ranking recovery.
-Compared to some existing methods e.g. Minimum Violation Rank (MVR) \cite{MVR_1986} with expensive optimizations, our methods have better asymptotic time complexity. \bb 4) From a computational perspective, when the data may have a temporal dimension or when there are similarities across different data sets, one can apply an already trained model to to new data sets that are similar to the one the model has been trained on.
+Our main contributions are as follows: \begin{itemize} \item To the best of our knowledge, this is \emph{the first neural network framework} (specifically GNN) to recover global rankings from pairwise comparisons whereby a direct optimization of the ranking objectives is enabled, without supervision.
+Our method differs from the learning-free methods including SerialRank because we design two novel differentiable losses tailored to neural networks, while the metric $\mathcal{L}_{upset, naive}$ used in previous works is piecewise constant and only used for post-evaluation instead of training the algorithms.
+Along the way, we adapt the widely used $\mathcal{L}_{upset, naive}$ metric to a more fined-grained evaluation method.
+Thus the motivation is also different from existing works. \item For jointly solving global ranking and GNN training, we design and introduce an inductive bias as achieved by the proximal gradient steps to our neural network, as unfolded from the Fiedler vector calculation, as an effective way of encoding latent orderings.
+The technique of constructing the $Q$ matrix and the transformation of the optimization problem for differentiable computation of Fiedler eigenvectors as part of a deep learning model is nontrivial and, to the best of our knowledge, novel. \item Our methods empirically attain competitive, and often superior, accuracy compared to state-of-the-art methods, and its cost-effectiveness is especially pronounced when the trained GNN model is transferred to new datasets for ranking recovery.
+Compared to some existing methods e.g. Minimum Violation Rank (MVR) \cite{MVR_1986} with expensive optimizations, our methods have better asymptotic time complexity. \item From a computational perspective, when the data may have a temporal dimension or when there are similarities across different data sets, one can apply an already trained model to new data sets that are similar to the one the model has been trained on. \item We provide theoretical convergence guarantees for our method, with a technically novel proof, which in our view is a considerable advantage compared to other, ad-hoc, neural solvers. \end{itemize}